mattCoretex/UVic-CourseSpace/README.md

 To do:
 - improve the presentation of the generated text files.
-- implement a way to automatically download the html page instead of manually.
+- implement an automatic spider for scraping and crawling using in Python.